chaunceygardiner/weewx-celestial/README.md

 ```

-## Why require Python 3.7 or later?
+## Why require Python 3.9 or later?

-Celestial code includes type annotation which do not work with Python 2, nor in
+Celestial code uses timezone aware date features which do not work with Python 2, nor in
-earlier versions of Python 3.
+versions of Python 3 earlier than 3.9.

 ## Licensing